philipwalton/blog/_articles/normalizing-cross-browser-flexbox-issues.md

 Earlier I described a bug in Chrome and Safari where flex items were allowed to shrink to smaller than their minimum content size, resulting in content overlap.

-This is exactly what was going on in Chrome when I tried using `height:100vh` intead of `min-height:100vh` on the body element.
+This is exactly what was going on in Chrome when I tried using `height:100vh` instead of `min-height:100vh` on the body element.
 In situations where there's more content than can fit on the screen, the browser should simply size the header, footer, and content area according to their default size, and let them overflow the body element, applying a vertical scroll bar since all UA stylesheets add a declaration of `overflow:auto` to the body.

 What's happening instead is Chrome and Safari are allowing the header, footer, and content elements to shrink to fit inside of the viewport, but since those elements have a lot of content, the overflow is happening to *them* (rather than to body).
 Since those elements all use the default `overflow` value of `visible`, the overflowing content overlaps other content on the page.

 Fortunately, there's an easy solution to this problem.

-Chrome and Safari are trying to shink the children of body because flex items have a default `flex-shrink` value of `1`.
+Chrome and Safari are trying to shrink the children of body because flex items have a default `flex-shrink` value of `1`.
 In situations where you *know* you don't want content to shrink, you can simply use a value of `0`, and all browsers will respect it.<sup>[[2]](#footnote-1)</sup>

 ### Avoiding unitless flex-basis